freifunk-berlin/firmware/README.md

 **Important:** All patches should be pushed upstream!

-If a patch is not yet included in the upstream, it can be placed in the appropriate subdirectory below the `patches` directory.
+If a patch is not yet included in the upstream, it can be placed in the appropriate subdirectory below the `patches/` directory.
 To create a correct patch file, simply use the `make update-patches` command.
 It is a wrapper around [`git format-patch`](https://git-scm.com/docs/git-format-patch) to convert local changes to .patch files.
 This wrapper is borrowed from the [Freifunk Gluon build system](https://github.com/freifunk-gluon/gluon), so